Ilovik: Population

-The island population has been on a steady decline since the early 1960s when the heavily religious community was granted passports by the then extant Yugoslav government.
+The island population has been on a steady decline since the early 1960s when the heavily religious community was granted passports by the extant Yugoslav government.
 Almost a quarter of the inhabitants left quickly with many crossing to nearby Italy where they were accepted as political refugees.
 Just under 100 people continue to live year-round on the island of Ilovik, while three times that amount live in the United States.
 For remaining inhabitants their main occupations continue to be fishing, sheep herding, agriculture and more recently tourism.
 Common family names are Baričević, Belanić, Budinić, Mezić, Radelić, Raguzin, and Simičić.
-Because of the Italian occupation and emigration to the United States, many of these names of certain families have been italianized and anglicized to Bellani, Belanich; Budinis, Budinich; Mezzich, Mezich; Simicich.
+Because of the Italian occupation and emigration to the United States, many of these names of certain families have been Italianized and anglicized to Bellani, Belanich; Budinis, Budinich; Mezzich, Mezich; Simicich.

-People from Ilovik who live in the United States live in the New York City - Long Island/Astoria area.
-Many others live in New Jersey and Washington State.
+People from Ilovik who live in the United States mainly live in the New York City - Long Island/Astoria area.
+Many others live in New Jersey and Washington.
 Each summer the island population will often double or triple in size when these expatriates return home with their families for vacation.
 People in the New York area have organized a club called the Ilovik Social Club.